The One Way to Get in on Elon Musk’s Robotaxi Before Its 10/10 Debut

 After downloading the Waymo One app, I summoned a ride, much in the same way you call an Uber or a Lyft through their apps.

 It arrived at the airport pickup location.
-I unlocked the car with my phone and stepped into the back of the vehicle.
-I put down my bags, buckled my seatbelt, and clicked “Start Ride” on an iPad-like display in the backseat.
+I unlocked the car with my phone.
+I stepped into the back of the vehicle.
+Put down my bags.
+Buckled my seatbelt.
+And clicked “Start Ride” on an iPad-like display in the backseat.

 It was a wonderful experience.

-Note: Editor’s Note: Tens of thousands of dockworkers went on strike Tuesday morning over wages… and automation.
-Last year, Hollywood writers went on strike over payment plans… and artificial intelligence.
-Other labor groups are pushing state legislatures to ban the use of driverless trucks.